 - A building arranged or occupied for lodging, with or without meals, for compensation and not occupied as a one- or two-family dwelling.

 - A portion of a dwelling unit, including any room or group of rooms forming a single habitable unit used or intended to be used for living and sleeping, but not for cooking purposes.
 Granting of permission to use shared or common cooking facilities may be associated with the leasing of a rooming unit.

 - An occupant of a unit with whom a legal relationship with the owner is established by a lease or other enforceable agreement under the laws of the Commonwealth of Pennsylvania.

 - A one-family, two-family or multifamily dwelling which is not occupied exclusively by the owner thereof and each dwelling unit therein is not occupied pursuant to the terms of a written lease or is occupied pursuant to a written lease with a term of less than one month.

-It shall be the duty of every owner or responsible agent of residential rental property to:
+It shall be the duty of every owner, property manager or property management company of residential rental property to: